 - Wash cutlery and dishes used by the sick family member in water containing a couple of drops of bleach.
 Wash again with your regular, non-toxic dish soap.

 - Wipe items handled by the sick person with antibacterial wipes (I keep Clorox wipes on hand for this purpose.)
 Things like the telephone, the television remote, door handles, faucets, and the toilet flusher should be wiped before someone else touches them.

 - Household members should wash their hands frequently, particularly before eating and after using the bathroom (yes, I know this should be standard, but I’m repeating it anyway.)
-Hand sanitizer can add some extra protection.
+Hand sanitizers can add some extra protection.